 Jam City (formerly SGN Games) is a Los Angeles-based mobile studio with global reach and the creative force behind 6 of the Top 100 highest grossing games across Google Play and Apple App Store.

-Created in 2010 by former MySpace co-founders Chris DeWolfe and Aber Whitcomb along with former 20th Century Fox executive Josh Yguado, its games have been downloaded more than 800 million times and are regularly played each month by nearly 50 million people, half of whom live outside the United States.
+Created in 2010 by MySpace cofounders Chris DeWolfe and Aber Whitcomb, and former 20th Century Fox executive Josh Yguado, its games have been downloaded more than 800 million times and are regularly played each month by nearly 50 million people, half of whom live outside the United States.

-Headquartered in Los Angeles, Jam City also has studios in Seattle, San Francisco, San Diego and Buenos Aires.
+In addition to its Los Angeles headquarters, Jam City has studios in Seattle, San Francisco, San Diego and Buenos Aires.